3gstudent/ListInstalledPrograms/README.md

 # ListInstalledPrograms
-list the programs that the current Windows system has installed
+List the programs that the current Windows system has installed

 This script can be used to list the programs that the current Windows system has installed.